 ENERGY EFFICIENCY

-The promotion of energy efficiency is part of the national climate policy and the EU climate policy, which aim to reduce the amount of energy required to produce services and products.
-Improved energy efficiency will reduce carbon dioxide emissions and energy consumption, as well as achieve cost savings.
+Promoting energy efficiency is part of national and EU energy and climate policy, aiming to reduce the amount of energy required to produce services, outputs and products.
+Improved energy efficiency reduces carbon dioxide emissions, lowers energy consumption and generates cost savings.

 News Energy efficiency Press release 2025